-The line plotted with circles in figure 2 shows performance under conditions of 'uniform' noise, that is, an equal number of spurious CS trials and spurious US trials have been substituted for paired and non-paired trials, respectively.
-As the ratio of spurious CS trials to all trials that include a CS (or spurious US trials to all trials that include a US) approaches 0.3, CAP-CEL's performance falls toward a chance level (50%).
-As one would expect, spurious trial rates in excess of 0.5 cause CAP-CEL to acquire the opposite association and perform at less than chance level.
+The line plotted with circles in figure 2 shows performance under conditions of 'uniform' noise, that is, positive instances have been substituted for negative instances and vice versa, with equal likelihood.
+As the error rate approaches 0.3, the CAP-CEL's performance falls toward a chance level (50%).
+As one would expect, error rates in excess of .5 cause CAP-CEL to acquire the opposite of the training concept and to perform at less than chance level.

-The triangles in figure 2 plot the performance of CAP-CEL when there are spurious CS trials but no spurious US trials.
+The triangles in figure 2 plot the performance of CAP-CEL when negative instances are substituted for positive instances, but there are no spurious positive instances.
 This is similar to partial reinforcement in conditioning.
-CAP-CEL's performance remains well above chance in this case even for levels of noise in excess of 50% because the tone and light are in a positive contingency relation with shock even when the absolute probability of shock following the cues is low.
-CAP-CEL's level of performance is similar when only spurious US trials are introduced (see section 4 for further discussion).
+CAP-CEL's performance remains well above chance in this case even for levels of noise in excess of 50% because the tone and light are in positive contingency relation with shock even when the absolute probability of shock following the cues is low.
+CAP-CEL's level of performance is similar when the only noise is positive instances substituted for negative ones.

-CAP-CEL's tolerance of erroneous training instances is partly due to the smooth weighting functions LS and LN.
+CAP-CEL's tolerance of erroneous training instance is partly due to the smooth weighting functions LS and LN.
 In addition, though, we found that robustness depends critically on the introduction of combined features (section 3.4).
 With no noise in the data, CAP-CEL can achieve perfect performance for simple conjunctive classifications even when the combination proposer is disabled, since the extreme values of LS and LN are sufficient to express logical necessity and logical sufficiency.
 But when even a small number of erroneous instances are introduced, performance falls off precipitously unless combinations are proposed.
 The predictive value of a combination of features is higher than that of any of its component features, and the influence of erroneous instances on that value is correspondingly less.
-Methods which rely on an implicit encoding of feature combinations will not perform as well in the presence of noise as those that use an explicitly combined representation.